RondNath/SKRtools/README.md

 Step 1 - Function: Compute the individual moments of distributions - "Moments"
 ---
-Compute the mean, the variance, the skewness and the kurtosis; for a list of groups (related by explanatory variables) of values with the possibility to add weighting factors
+Compute the mean, the variance, the skewness and the kurtosis for groups of values (related by explanatory variables) with the possibility to add weighting factors

 Step 2 - Function: SKR analysis of the distributions - "SKRparam"